jayteeaech/TeststandInterface/ControlCommands.md

 **(6) Trigger Send** - Set by d02, d03 commands and State (5).
 If pulse timer exceeds `trgDelay`, set trigger pin high, wait for `trgHiTm` ms, and set trigger pin low.
 Continues to (0) when trigger sequence is complete.

 # Changelog
+v2.6 - 2023-08-30
+- reduced motor Pulse Per Revolution setting from 1000 to 250 to address missing pulses

 v2.5 - 2023-07-30
 - Auto Trigger (m10) now waits for for Oscilliscope's Ready signal on trigger in port before sending next trigger